ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 # Patch John's patient record by adding a city property to the document

-After the patching operation, John’s document is as follows:
+After the patching operation, John’s document is as follows for example:

 {